hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### eea_sendRawTransaction

-Distributes the [private transaction](../HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md), generates the transaction hash and submits it to the transaction pool, and returns the transaction hash of the Privacy Marker Transaction.
+Distributes the [private transaction](../HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md), generates the [Privacy Marker Transaction](../Concepts/Privacy/Private-Transaction-Processing.md) and submits it to the transaction pool, and returns the transaction hash of the [Privacy Marker Transaction](../Concepts/Privacy/Private-Transaction-Processing.md).

 The signed transaction passed as an input parameter includes the `privateFrom`, [`privateFor` or `privacyGroupId`](../HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md#eea-compliant-or-besu-extended-privacy), and `restriction` fields.